To graduate collaborative clinicians who will serve the healthcare needs of a global community with intelligence, compassion, and integrity.

-- One principal faculty member began a Doctor of Medical Science (DMS) program in August 2020.
+- One principal faculty member is currently pursuing a Doctor of Medical Science degree.

-- One principal faculty member began a Doctor of Health Sciences degree program with a concentration in Global Health in August 2020.
+- One principal faculty member is currently pursuing a Doctor of Health Sciences degree with a concentration in Global Health.

-- 90% of clinical PA faculty maintain current medical practice in the disciplines of internal medicine, family medicine, women’s health, emergency medicine, pediatrics, orthopedics, and urgent care and are afforded release time from the University to do so.
+- 80% of clinical PA faculty maintain current medical practice in the disciplines of internal medicine, family medicine, emergency medicine, pediatrics, orthopedics, and urgent care and are afforded release time from the University to do so.

 - Faculty Presentations and Publications (2020-2022)

 - Bonnin K, Brownlee L, Ditoro L, Hussaini S, Maloney-Johns A. Leading Out of COVID.
 Presented at Physician Assistant Education Association 2021 Education Forum; October 2021; (Virtual).

 - Dascher C, Orr C. The starting line: What is diabetes?
 Presented at Real World Diabetes; January 15, 2021; Philadelphia, PA.

 - Dascher C, Orr C. Preventing complications of diabetes.
 Presented at Real World Diabetes; February 12, 2021; Philadelphia, PA.